 How to get a GBC emulator on the PSP?

-The process is almost the same installing a GBA emulator.
+The process is almost the same as installing a GBA emulator.
 Just make sure the device has custom firmware installed.

 You should also find a compatible emulator, one that runs properly on this platform.
 Another important element is ROMs which you’d need to play games.